 Struan is an Irish harvest loaf that makes delicious toast.
 It’s a great way to use up any leftover grains or seeds you have in your kitchen.
 I’ve tried it with oats, grits, brown rice, sunflower seeds, flaxseed meal, wheat bran lentils, and I always love the results.
 In this video I set out to make struan for the umpteenth time, but got frazzled after I somehow strayed from my notes and used too much water.
 The loaf still turned out great, so I think you’ll find this struan recipe very forgiving.
+(Don’t worry, the measurements and notes below are all correct!)

 - 6 tbsp rolled oats